spack/spack/lib/spack/docs/environments.rst

    $ spack env activate myenv

-By default, the ``spack env activate`` will load the view associated with the Environment into the user environment.
+By default, the ``spack env activate`` will load the view associated with the environment into the user environment.
 The ``-v, --with-view`` argument ensures this behavior, and the ``-V, --without-view`` argument activates the environment without changing the user environment variables.